George II, London, 1743

 A close relative of J.J.
 Kaendler, the master modeler for Meissen.

-Of shell form decorated with laurel swags of flowers and chased foliate and shell designs on a pedestal base adorned with repousse flowers.
-To each side are chinoiserie scene cartouches depicting a house astride a tree and a Chinese gatehouse aside a moon bridge.
-Surmounted by a magnificently sculptural griffon handle.
+The sauceboat on a pedestal foot, the main body and foot decorated with swags of flowers and chased with foliate and shell designs.
+In addition the pedestal base adorned with embossed flowers.
+To each side cartouches with Chinoiserie scenes, depicting a house besides a tree and a Chinese gatehouse aside a moon bridge.
+Surmounted by a magnificent sculptural wyvern handle.

 You may also like

 Anthony Nelme ( - 1723) A Silver-Gilt Tazza